Researching a Program that's Right for You...

 -In order to qualify for transfer credit, the summer abroad program must be at least four weeks long, include at least 3 credit hours per class - most summer programs offer up to 6 credits, or 2 classes.

 -The program is from an established, reputable, U.S accredited organization approved by the MICA Office of International Programs; the program offers a transcript from a U.S.-based school of record

--Students must schedule an appointment to meet with Mike Rini, Assistant Director of Education Abroad, to discuss their desired program - make sure to bring supporting materials.
-You can email Mike to get this set up: firstname.lastname@example.org
+-Students must schedule an appointment to meet with the Office of International Education, to discuss their desired program - make sure to bring supporting materials.
+Please email firstname.lastname@example.org for an appointment.

 -Students must earn a letter grade of a “C” or higher to be considered transferable back to MICA; summer courses cannot be taken Pass/Fail.